New scenic Fox River view part of Dayton Bluffs hike Saturday

 The event will mark the 10th anniversary of 253-acre preserve’s founding as a partnership between the city of Ottawa and the Conservation Foundation.

-A short program at 9:30 a.m. will featue comments on how the preserve developed from former Ottawa mayors Bob Eschbach and Dan Aussem and representatives of the Conservation Foundation.
+A short program at 9:30 a.m. will feature comments on how the preserve developed from former Ottawa mayors Bob Eschbach and Dan Aussem and representatives of the Conservation Foundation.

 The program also will honor the 60th anniversary of the Illinois Nature Preserve System.
 Dayton Bluffs Preserve has been designated as a State Land and Water Reserve.